mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Build the sandbox
 -----------------

 Halcyon always provides a sandbox directory matching the declared version constraints.
-If needed, the sandbox is built on-the-fly — either from scratch, or based on a previously-built sandbox.
+If needed, the sandbox directory is built on-the-fly — either from scratch, or based on a previously-built sandbox.

 Heroku limits `git push` time to [15 minutes](https://devcenter.heroku.com/articles/slug-compiler#time-limit), and performs builds on a 1X dyno with [512 MB RAM](https://devcenter.heroku.com/articles/dyno-size).
 For many Haskell apps, building a sandbox from scratch is impossible under these conditions.

-To avoid wasting your time, Haskell on Heroku by default disallows building dependencies during a `git push`.
+By default, Haskell on Heroku does not allow dependencies to be built during a `git push`, in order to avoid wasting your time on builds which take 15 minutes to fail.
+In this case, we expect the build to finish in less than 5 minutes, as we only need to add a single package to a previously-built sandbox.

-Since you only need to add a single package to a previously-built sandbox, you can override this default by setting the [`HALCYON_NO_BUILD_DEPENDENCIES`](https://halcyon.sh/reference/#halcyon_no_build_dependencies) option to `0`:
+Override the default by setting the [`HALCYON_NO_BUILD_DEPENDENCIES`](https://halcyon.sh/reference/#halcyon_no_build_dependencies) option to `0`:

 ```
 $ heroku config:set HALCYON_NO_BUILD_DEPENDENCIES=0